 Secondly, it’s versatile.
 Mint Raita can be served with a variety of dishes, from spicy curries to grilled meats, making it a great accompaniment to whatever main course you’re planning to serve.
 You could even set it out with a tray of fresh veggies for guests to dip into.

 Finally, and perhaps most importantly for the host, it’s easy to make.
-Chopping up a few vegetables and mixing them with yogurt and mint sauce doesn’t require any complicated cooking techniques or hours spent in the kitchen.
+Chopping up a few vegetables and mixing them with yoghurt and mint sauce doesn’t require any complicated cooking techniques or hours spent in the kitchen.

-And it can be made ahead of time and refrigerated, leaving you free to focus on other aspects of party planning.
+It can be made ahead of time and refrigerated, leaving you free to focus on other aspects of party planning.

 So, for your next dinner party, consider adding Mint Raita to your menu.
 It’s a simple, refreshing, and delicious dish that’s sure to be a hit with your guests!